-You can then after 5 years systematically scale up the equity portion so that to ensure your assets grow to keep up with inflation.
+You can then after X years systematically scale up the equity portion to ensure your assets grow to keep up with inflation.

-My concern here is that, how long the draw down will last.
+My concern here is how long the drawdown will last.
 A secular bear will have numerous ups and downs.
 Adverting the first 5 years might mean you adverted a bull run in a secular bear only to be ready to scale into the bear leg of a secular bear.

-Similar to the first solution, but instead of a brief shift to lower volatility instruments, do it on a more permanent basis.
-By reducing the risk profile, it is a more safety first approach.
+By reducing the risk profile, it is a more safety-first approach.
 You are ensuring that you have a high degree of how much $ you can get and how long it lasts.